Amid a ‘frustrating’ fall, Capitals unlikely to make a splash at the deadline, GM says

 Washington, which has lost three straight, faces the Carolina Hurricanes on Thursday night.

-“The team game sort of got out of sync with guys going in and out of the lineup, lineups changing and then we kind of lost our rhythm, lost our way,” MacLellan said, referencing Washington’s myriad injury woes.
+“The team game sort of got out of sync with guys going in and out of the lineup, lineups changing, and then we kind of lost our rhythm, lost our way,” MacLellan said, referencing Washington’s myriad injury woes.
 “I think there’s a number of different things that have gone on.”

 MacLellan said that in recent years, the Capitals have slightly overpaid at the deadline to add depth pieces they felt could fuel deep postseason runs.
 But he expressed skepticism that this group had the potential to pull that off, and also said Washington is not inclined to trade its prospects.